 - 1. Effective January 1, 2008 or upon implementation of the Oracle Payroll software, whichever is later, this monthly contribution will be distributed to employees in equal amounts over the 26 pay periods throughout each year. - A. The City will contribute the statutory minimum for employees and retirees under the Public Employees' Medical & Hospital Care Act (PEMHCA). - B. Active full-time employees hired prior to January 1, 2006 will receive a base cafeteria amount of \$515.19 per month.
 The PEMHCA minimum is included in the base cafeteria amount. - C. Active full-time employees hired on or after January 1, 2006 will receive a base cafeteria amount of \$300 per month.
 The PEMHCA minimum is included in the base cafeteria amount. - D. Active part-time employees hired prior to January 1, 2006 will receive a base cafeteria amount of \$257.60 per month.
 The PEMHCA minimum is included in the base cafeteria amount. - E. Active part-time employees hired on or after January 1, 2006 will receive a base cafeteria amount of \$150 per month.
-The PEMHCA minimum is included in the base cafeteria amount. - In addition to the §125 fringe benefit contribution as provided in Section B.1. of this Article, the City will make additional §125 contributions towards the cost of medical premiums for full time eligible employees as shown on the chart below.
+The PEMHCA minimum is included in the base cafeteria amount. - 2.
+In addition to the §125 fringe benefit contribution as provided in Section B.1. of this Article, the City will make additional §125 contributions towards the cost of medical premiums for full time eligible employees as shown on the chart below.
 Such medical premium contributions above the §125 fringe benefit contribution amounts will be for premium cost only.

-Effective the beginning of the pay period containing September 1, 2020 (which is 08/23/2020), the Total Potential Allowance for eligible employees will be as follows:
+Effective December 1, 2024, the Total Potential Allowance for eligible employees will be as follows: